MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - Planning and implementing an end-to-end experience based on your organization’s tools, resources, and initiatives
 - Hosting a virtual welcome event to share resources and introduce onboarding buddies
-- Using a pre-populated SharePoint site template to provide a home base for new team members
+- Using a SharePoint site template to provide a home base for new team members
 - Creating a personalized onboarding checklist using the Onboarding checklist list template
-- Curating a training experience for new team members using Viva Learning and LinkedIn Learning
+- Curating a training experience for new team members using Viva Learning
 <br>

 ## Overview of how to create an onboarding experience